Skip to main content

 MUSEUM FOR ART AND CULTURAL HISTORY

-Paintings, sculptures, furniture, arts and crafts, photography, textiles, urban history and archaeology up to the 20th century are just a few of the topics that the Dortmund Museum deals with.
-A new theme has been added with immediate effect: Germany’s most modern monument as an Augmented Reality application.
-It allows the user to expand the perception of reality with the aid of computers.
+Painting, sculpture, furniture, arts and crafts, photography, textiles, urban history and archaeology up to the 20th century are just a few of the topics that the Dortmund museum deals with.
+Since 2018, Germany’s most modern monument has complemented the exhibition as an augmented reality application.
+This allows users to expand their perception of reality with the help of a computer.

-The Museum of Art and Cultural History shows the 3D reconstruction of the memorial by Dortmund’s artist Benno Elkan in the exhibition’s lobby.
+The Museum of Art and Cultural History is showing the 3D reconstruction of the memorial by Dortmund artist Benno Elkan in the foyer of the exhibition.

-Use your own smartphone or tablet for viewing or borrow a device from the museum reception desk.
-Further information about the app can be found here.
+You can either use your own smartphone or tablet to view it, or borrow a device from reception.
+More informations about the app can be found here.

 Hansastraße 3